jonmorton/pytorch_jax_benchmarks/README.md

 Comparing GPU performance of jax and torch.compile on some standard ML models/layers.
 Mostly for fun.

+The benchmark does a full forward + backward pass, and enables tensorfloat32 matmuls for both frameworks.
+Each forward+backward is fully synchronized.

 Results on my setup (YMMV):

 ```